2600hz/monster-ui/docs/monster/util.md

 # [monster][monster].util
-The `monster.util` object contains different methods used by Monster UI core and accessible through Monster apps.
+The `monster.util` object contains different methods used by Monster UI and accessible through Monster apps.
 Those methods are used to easily perform complicated operations specific to Monster and its ecosystem.

 ### Methods
 * [dateToGregorian()][date_to_gregorian]